CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 == Changelog ==

+= 1.10.10 =

+* Better error handling for bulk booking
+* Added VAS 1280 Signature required for Mailbox services
+* Adjusted texts for mailbox services to say 5 kg instead of 2 kg

 = 1.10.9 =

 * Changed booking column on the orders page to buttons that can be used to book or print labels.